starjardin/github-jobs/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

--   Where can I see your demo?
+-   You can see the demo of this app by clicking this following link <a href="https://github-jobs-tanteli.netlify.app/">Demo</a>
 -   What was your experience?
 -   In a few sentences, explain the structure of your project.
 -   If you had more time, what area of your project would you improve?